 Dating back to the early 1950's, my training in photography came through academia’s side door, that of periodicals, seminars, white papers and practice.
 One of my recent photos appeared on the November-December 2005 cover of Art & Frame Review, a leading trade magazine devoted to the field of art and photography presentation and preservation.
-More recent recognition came when a couple of my favorite photographs appeared in the 14-month, 2007 North Idaho calendar; then again for the 2008 edition.
+More recent recognition came when a couple of my favorite photographs appeared in the 14-month, 2007 North Idaho calendar; then again in the 2008 edition.

 As a retired member of the US Navy, and later a major aerospace contractor, assignments have taken my wife, boys and I to California, Washington, Massachusetts, Georgia, Texas, and waypoints between.
 In the line of duty over 20 countries have been visited, awed, feared and photographed.
 Viet Nam was my war with III-Corps my home.
-But other than a handful of purposely benign shots in FREE EXPRESSION, you'll have to look elsewhere for river-action or coastal-surveillance photos documenting that piece of American history.
+But other than a handful of purposely benign shots in FREE EXPRESSION, you'll have to look elsewhere for river-action or weapons-interdiction photos documenting that piece of American history.

 My Nikon travels nearly everywhere with us.
 Once on location, I shoot film as if there's an endless supply just around the corner.
 Of 100 or so frames exposed, 10 may be considered candidates for further scrutiny.
 Of those, one might be worthy of a place in your heart.
 My motto: It’s only film, take the shot.
+As of 2010, the digitals do the lions' share of the work, using the Nikon for serious, creative B&W photography.

-Computer hardware, used for scanning, editing and storage, include a Sony PCV-RX860 Digital Studio PC (which just died), now using a Gateway GT-5674 Digital Media Manager, an Epson Perfection 2400 Photo & negative scanner, and for photo proofing, l use, an Epson RX680, 6-color copier.
+Computer hardware used for scanning, editing and storage, include a Sony PCV-RX860 Digital Studio PC (which just died), now using a Gateway GT-5674 Digital Media Manager, an Epson Perfection 2400 Photo & negative scanner, and for photo proofing, l use, an Epson RX680, 6-color copier.
 Software includes Adobe Photoshop Elements, and VCOM's Webeasy 5.0 Pro Design Studio.

 All TIFF masters include cropping and scratch, dust, & film-blemish removal, but extremely limited color or lighting-contrast adjustment, if at all.
 Black-white and sepia-tone images are, however, deliberate corruptions of the original color scans and intended for those who prefer the look of monochrome & age-appearing, special effect images.
 Otherwise, few artistic liberties are employed.
 The intent is to maximize authenticity of the final product.
 Now that I've ventured into posters, layering is utilized for the lettering and signature.